YassineNachit/yassinenachit.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a mathematician working in the area of probability theory and stochastic analysis.
-Currently I am a postdoc—<a href='https://initiative-excellence.univ-lille.fr/actualites/detail-actualite/laureats-seal-of-excellence-initiative-dexcellence-universite-de-lille'>2025 Seal of Excellence Laureate (Initiative d’excellence, Université de Lille; SoE-IE)</a>—in the group of Prof. <a href='https://sites.google.com/site/ciprianatudor/'>Ciprian Tudor</a>.
+Currently, I am a postdoc—<a href='https://initiative-excellence.univ-lille.fr/actualites/detail-actualite/laureats-seal-of-excellence-initiative-dexcellence-universite-de-lille'>2025 Seal of Excellence Laureate (Initiative d’excellence, Université de Lille; SoE-IE)</a>—in the group of Prof. <a href='https://sites.google.com/site/ciprianatudor/'>Ciprian Tudor</a>.

 Previously, I was a postdoc in the group of Prof. <a href='https://sites.google.com/site/ivannourdin/home'>Ivan Nourdin</a> at the <a href='https://www.uni.lu'>University of Luxembourg</a>.